 Protocols and Amendments

 Prior to the use of animals on a research project, the research protocol must be approved by the Institutional Animal Care and Use Committee (IACUC).
 New protocol submissions and protocol amendments must be submitted to the IACUC using eSirius 3G.
+See the Protocol and Amendent Submissions page for additional information.

 After the Principal Investigator submits the new protocol or amendment, the IACUC Office reviews the submission for completeness and notifies the Principal Investigator if any additional data/information is needed.